Blusutils/DESrv/README.md

 See [CONTRIBUTING](./CONTRIBUTING.md) for more info.

-There's also contains inforamtion about builds from source code.
+There's also contains information about builds from source code.

 ## License